MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-batch-endpoint.md

 ## Start a batch scoring job using CLI

 A batch scoring workload runs as an offline job.
-It processes all the data inputs at once, and, by default, stores the scoring outputs.
+Batch scoring is designed to process large data.
+Inputs are processed in parallel on the inferencing compute cluster.
+Any single node is assigned a partition of the total data.
+By default, batch scoring stores the scoring outputs in blob storage.
 You can start a batch scoring job using CLI by passing in the data inputs.
 You can also configure the outputs location and overwrite some of the settings to get the best performance.

-{>> Q: 'It processes all the data inputs at once' -- really?
-Should this be "It process each of the data inputs once" or "It processes all the data inputs for a single score at once"?
-To my reading, "processes all the data inputs at once" makes me worried about memory if my input data are large and I have a large number of queries <<}

 ### Start a bath scoring job with different inputs options